p10rahulm/IIScMSRLectures/content/seminars/20210716_YuichiYoshida.md

 +++
-title = "Average Sensitivity of Graph Algorithms" author = "<a href="https://sites.google.com/view/zongchenchen/home" target="_blank">Zongchen Chen (Georgia Institute of Technology)</a>" author_link = "http://research.nii.ac.jp/~yyoshida/"
+title = "Average Sensitivity of Graph Algorithms" author = "<a href="https://sites.google.com/view/zongchenchen/home" target="_blank">Yuichi Yoshida (National Institute of Informatics, Japan)</a>" author_link = "http://research.nii.ac.jp/~yyoshida/"
-author_image = "/assets/authorImages/yoshida.jpg"
+author_image = "assets/authorImages/yoshida.jpg"
 date = "2021-07-16T11:00:00+05:30"
 date_end = "2021-07-16T12:00:00+05:30"
-location = "To be updated shortly" notes = "Jointly organized by <a href = "https://www.microsoft.com/en-us/research/lab/microsoft-research-india/" target= "_blank">Microsoft Research Lab - India</a> and <a href='https://www.csa.iisc.ac.in/theoretical-computer-science/'>Theoretical Computer Science @ IISc</a>"
+location = "To be updated shortly" notes = "Jointly organized by <a href = "https://www.microsoft.com/en-us/research/lab/microsoft-research-india/" target= "_blank">Microsoft Research Lab - India</a> and <a href='https://www.csa.iisc.ac.in/theoretical-computer-science/' target= "_blank">Theoretical Computer Science @ IISc</a>"
 +++

 <b>Abstract:</b> In modern applications of graph algorithms, where the graphs of interest are large and dynamic, it is